Model

 - class pyepo.model.omo.shortestPathModel(grid, solver='glpk')

-This class is optimization model for shortest path problem
+This class is an optimization model for the shortest path problem

 - _model